karamarnell/developers/app/docs/0.2.x/bitbucket-flow.md

 ## Conclusion

-Through this guide, we hope you gained knowledge of the underlying proxying mechanism of Kong, from how is a request matched to an API, to how to allow for using the WebSocket protocol or setup SSL for an API.
+Through this guide, we hope you gained knowledge of the underlying proxying mechanism of Qordoba, from how is a request matched to an API, to how to allow for using the WebSocket protocol or setup SSL for an API.

 This website is Open-Source and can be found at